 – Tasty Shack: pulled pork sandwiches, ice cream, shaved ice, popcorn

 Very poor cell service in the campground, Verizon service just outside the campground, although it’s spotty.
 You’re welcome!

 TrailLED is offering both a neutral charging station AND light rentals.
 Rentals are $30.00, make your reservation here http://www.trailled.com/24-

-For those who want to fly in for an awesome race, we understand that it is expensive to fly with a bike and can be a pain to take it apart, box it up, and then put it together.
-So, we want to make you aware that our good friends at BikeSmith in Albuquerque rent really nice mountain bikes at reasonable prices.
-They even have fat bikes available.
-As an added bonus, if enough folks rent bikes, they will even pack up the trailer and deliver them to the race venue.
+For those who are flying in, the BikeSmith in Albuquerque is offering high-end mountain bike rentals at reasonable prices.
+They even have fat bikes!
+As an added bonus, if enough folks rent bikes, they will pack up the trailer and deliver them to the race venue.
 Now, that is service!
-Check out BikeSmith at: http://thebikesmithllc.com/.
-Or, just give them a call at (505) 242-9253.
+Check out BikeSmith at: http://thebikesmithllc.com/ (505) 242-9253